rucNick/PittStreetMedicine-Capstone/docs/BackendTechGuide.md

    - Retrieve images by ID
    - Delete images when no longer needed

+### Feedback Management
+1. **Feedback Submission**
+   - Open to all users without login requirement
+   - Required fields: name and content
+   - Optional phone number for contact

+2. **Feedback Administration**
+   - Admin-only access to feedback management
+   - View all feedback submissions
+   - Search feedback by name
+   - Delete feedback entries

+3. **Data Collection**
+   - Timestamp tracking for all feedback
+   - Organization by submission time
+   - Search functionality for analysis

 ### Volunteer Application Flow
 1. **Application Submission**
    - Open to all users